Petites Pensées

 I respect people who understand that awareness particularly in art, is a constant process of development, cultivation and even struggle.
 Much as in political, intellectual and religious movements, consciousness through art, as expressed in art, requires energy, focus, and a certain delight in the difficulty which understanding demands.

-The true few who actually possess the greatest insight tend to be unknown because their insight is knowable only to themselves (others not being able to appreciate it) except for 'the happy few' who may find kindered souls and share with them this exquisite understanding.
+The true few who actually possess the greatest insight tend to be unknown because their insight is knowable only to themselves (others likely not being able to appreciate it) except for 'the happy few' who may find kindered souls and share with them this exquisite understanding.
 That is unbelievably and tragically rare.
 In other words, the great increase in the number of artists has not resulted in a greater number of great works of art.

 Marcel Duchamp and Piet Mondrian are the greatest artists of the 20th Century in the visual arts.
 Greater even than Picasso, Matisse or any of the American artists.
 And Duchamp has become the preeminently influential artist of the late 20th Century.